YumingZHAI/classify_translation_techniques/end2end_neural_classifiers/README.md

 We used fastText-0.2.0 in this step.

-Generate word embeddings from a parallel English-French corpus, with the same preprocessing as cited above. <br/>
+Generate English and French word embeddings from a parallel English-French corpus, with the same preprocessing as cited above. <br/>
 script: `sh fasttext_word_representation.sh` <br/>
 output: `dataset/en-fr-corpus/fasttext-normalized`/{english,french}-normalized.{bin,vec} <br/>
 (Our corpus and model are not loaded here because of the big size.) <!-- ours: normalized corpus (3M words in English and French, corpus of TED Talks) <br/>  -->